 - Mattress retailers in California are required to clearly post online their refund policy unless they offer a full cash refund, store credit, or exchange within 7 days of the purchase date.
 Failing this requirement, buyers may return the mattress for a full refund within 30 days of the purchase.

-- Mattress retailers in Florida that don’t offer refunds must post online this fact where customers can see it.
+- Mattress retailers in Florida that don’t offer refunds must post online this fact so that customers can see it.
 Failing this requirement, buyers may return the mattress for a full refund within 20 days of the purchase.

 - In the state of Illinois, residents may cancel mattress transactions (and get a full refund) within 3 business days for door-to-door sales, gym memberships, and campground memberships.